Makuzaza/makuzaza/README.md

 🖥 I’m studying on software development

-👩‍🎓 I’m currently learning how to work with React JS and Node JS
+👩‍🎓 I’m currently learning React JS and Node JS

 💚 Share your thoughts about my code